STUDY FINDS THAT CALORIE TYPE MAY AFFECT METABOLISM (JUNE 2012)

 - It has long been assumed that calories consumed in a diet are equivalent

-regardless of the type (fats, protein, carbohydrates).
+regardless of the the macronutrients they come from (fats, protein, carbohydrates).
 A study in the JAMA

 measured the effect of 3 different diets on the metabolism of 21 people.
 The subjects were first placed on a calorie-restricted diet for 16 weeks where they lost an average of 13.6% of their

 body weight.
-Subjects were then randomized to 1 of 3 diets - low-fat, low-glycemic index, or very low-carb (Atkins) - for 4 weeks at a time.
-After 4 weeks on one diet, each subject would crossover
+Subjects were then randomized to 1 of 3 diets (low-fat, low-glycemic index, very low-carb) for 4 weeks at a time.
+After 4 weeks on one diet, each subject crossed over

-to another diet until they had been on all 3 diets for 4 weeks.
-These diets were designed to maintain weight loss meaning calories-in were equal to expected calories burned.
+to another diet until they had spent 4 weeks on all 3 diets.
+The diets were designed to maintain weight loss meaning calories-in were equal to expected calories burned.

-The metabolism of each subject while on each diet was measured using indirect calorimetry and doubly-labeled water (techniques that measure carbon dioxide production as an indirect measure of metabolism).
+The metabolism of each subject was measured on each diet using indirect calorimetry and doubly-labeled water (techniques that measure carbon dioxide production as an indirect

-- The study found the following differences in average metabolic rates with each diet:
+- The study found the following average metabolic rates for each diet:

 - Very low-carb (Atkins) - Resting energy expenditure - 1643 cal/d, Total energy expenditure - 3137 cal/d